 Romeo and Juliet

 Were these two star-crossed lovers meant to be no matter how trying the situation?
 Or was it the opposite in that they fought fate and forced something that wasn't meant to be, ultimately dying tragically?
 We've been asking ourselves that one since the seventh grade, and honestly, we still aren't quite sure.
 This version of Shakespeare's time-old tale is classic.
-When Romeo and Juliet meet, they instantly fall in love and will do anything to be together, even though their families are sworn enemies.
+When Romeo and Juliet (played by Leonardo DiCaprio and Claire Danes) meet, they instantly fall in love and will do anything to be together, even though their families are sworn enemies.

-Spoiled teenage step-siblings Kathryn (Sarah Michelle Gellar) and Sebastian (Ryan Phillippe) entertain themselves by taking advantage of vulnerable teenage girls to impress one another.
-That is until Sebastian meets Annette (Reese Witherspoon) and only realizes the consequences of his actions once it's too late.
+Spoiled teenage step-siblings Kathryn (Sarah Michelle Gellar) and Sebastian (Ryan Phillippe) entertain themselves by taking advantage of vulnerable teenage girls to impress one another—that is until Sebastian meets Annette (Reese Witherspoon).
+When the step-siblings make a bet on whether or not Sebastian can seduce Annette, a virgin, things quickly turn ugly.
+Although Sebastion does truly fall in love with Annette, he only realizes the consequences of his manipulative actions once it's too late.
+This movie is evidence that if you play with people's hearts, you're the one who will lose out in the end.

 The Danish Girl